|Nutrition Facts (per serving)|

 This pie can be served cold or even frozen.
 Freeze it after making it.
 If you want to serve it frozen, take it out of the freezer about 15 minutes prior to serving, so it won't be rock hard.
-To add even more decadence to your cream pie, add a dollop of your favorite dairy-free vanilla soy ice cream to each slice!
+To add even more decadence to your cream pie, add a dollop of your favorite dairy-free vanilla soy ice cream to each slice.

-- 1 dairy-free Oreo pie crust
+1 dairy-free Oreo pie crust

-- 2/3 cup powdered sugar
+2/3 cup confectioners' sugar

-- 1 cup dairy-free sour cream
+1 cup dairy-free sour cream

-- Optional: 1 to 2 tablespoons melted dark dairy-free chocolate, for decorating
+Optional: 1 to 2 tablespoons melted dairy-free dark chocolate, for decorating

-- Optional: dairy-free chocolate wafer cookies, for topping
+Dairy-free chocolate wafer cookies, for topping, optional

 Prepare the dairy-free Oreo pie crust according to the recipe.
 There are also Oreo pie crusts available for sale in the baking aisle of most grocery stores.
-Check the labels to make sure this type of crust is dairy-free (if that is a necessity for you).
+Check the labels to make sure this type of crust is dairy free if that is a necessity for you.

-Prepare the filling.
 In a large mixing bowl, beat the dairy-free cream cheese until smooth.
 Gradually add the powdered sugar, beating until well combined.
 Add the melted dark dairy-free chocolate, beating until smooth.